 - United States Court of Appeals for the Ninth Circuit

 - Supreme Court of the United States

 Examples of cases in which Stacey was lead counsel or played a significant role include:

 - Defeated $493 million claim against national securities broker-dealer in a 37-day securities arbitration; in addition, Citigroup recovered $2 million from claimants.
 The result was reported by the Daily Journal’s “Verdicts & Settlement” column and labeled a “Top Verdict,” and also was reported by the Securities Arbitration Commentator and Arb Reporter.
-Copies of those articles can be accessed here: [links to .pdfs] Kosti & Marian Shirvanian, individually and as Trustees of the Kosti Shirvanian and Marian Shirvanian Living Trust v.
+Copies of those articles can be accessed here and here.
+Kosti & Marian Shirvanian, individually and as Trustees of the Kosti Shirvanian and Marian Shirvanian Living Trust v.
 Citigroup Global Markets Inc. (f/k/a Salomon Smith Barney), AAA Case No. 72-168-Y-00004-04 NOLG (10/27/2017).

 - Successfully obtained defense judgment on behalf of a community bank on $22 million claim after 29-day bench trial.
 Also obtained judgment in favor of the bank on its $650,000 counterclaim.
 Corona Fruits & Veggies, Inc. v.
 Heritage Oaks Bank, Superior Court of California, County of Santa Barbara Case No. 1290870 (11/26/2014 and 1/20/2015).

 - Successfully obtained order dismissing $12 million claim against national securities broker-dealer because claim was ineligible for arbitration under FINRA Rule 12206(a) (six-year rule).
 The arbitrators also recommended that the complaint be expunged from the registered representatives’ record.